Bisq seed nodes are used for the connection to the network at the startup of a new application. They have 2 main tasks:

 The seed node addresses (onion address) are hard coded in the application but can be overruled if the user adds a seed node address as program argument.
 Any user can run therefor their own seed node and connect to it.

 Some contributors of Bisq are running the default seed nodes which are hard coded in the application.
 It requires a to set up a bond in BSQ to get the privilege to run a default seed node and it requires that a certain quality of service is met.
-The node need to support at least 30 connections.
+The node needs to support at least 30 connections.

 Contributors running a seed node will file a compensation request each month and get paid a fixed amount of BSQ for it if node availability was as expected.